dermotreynolds/deleteme/_posts/2017-04-12-service-principle.md

 *-Use a certificate for authentication when executing an unattended script.*

-In summary, a Service Principle is an "Account" which you give certain access to.
+In summary, a Service Principle is an "Account" which you assign certain access to.
 In our case we gave this Service Principle access to the Resource Group that we created.

 ## Find the Service Principle Name
 - Under your project go to Project Settings/Service endpoints.